originated in Paris, France, in the 1930s. , or , as it is sometimes called, is a that

 - Nuages (of which Paul Desmond recorded a famous version on his album Pure Desmond)

-and instruments
+Style and instruments

-ensembles traditionally played acoustically.
+Gypsy jazz ensembles traditionally played acoustically.

 Now, even when using amplification in larger venues, they sill typically aim for an acoustic sound.
-Guitarists often use a model of Selmer designed by Mario Maccaferri.
+Guitarists often use a model of Selmer guitar designed by Mario Maccaferri.

 They strum chords relentlessly on every beat, placing particular emphasis on the second and fourth quarter notes of each bar to conjure up a subtle sense of forward motion.

-Solo players tend to place a high degree of importance on individual virtuosity, and their improvised lines will be decorated with tremolos, trills and ornaments.
+Solo guitar players tend to place a high degree of importance on individual virtuosity, and their improvised lines will be decorated with tremolos, trills and ornaments.

 Clarinets, saxophones and trumpets may also join in as additional lead instruments alongside a solo guitarist.